 We are now in phase 3 of this logo design guide.
 A crucial point that is often not very followed by wannabe designers in the logo design industry: work in black and white first!

-3. Work in black and white (leave the colors aside at this stage):
+Work in black and white (leave the colours aside at this stage):

 This phase, much underestimated, is of vital importance.
-Do not start by working with colors, but by working ONLY in black and white.
+Do not start by working with colours, but by working ONLY in black and white.
 Really, only in black and white.

 This means that he won’t choose one proposal over another because he likes that colour better.

 Don’t underestimate this point.
 Too many times new designers make mistakes right here.
-They create various sketches, with different colors, and the customer chooses one of the sketches based on the color he likes best, rather than on the message you want to convey, the shapes you have drawn, etc.
+They create various sketches, with different colours, and the customer chooses one of the sketches based on the colour he likes best, rather than on the message you want to convey, the shapes you have drawn, etc.

 And here the previous point comes back for help: a pen and paper!